 Shell’s Polar Pioneer rig was leaving US waters and heading up the BC coast to commence drilling in the Arctic.
-The implications of a spill for the Pacific Coast would be catastrophic and Greenpeace wasn’t going to stand idly by.
+An oil spill on the Pacific Coast would be catastrophic and Greenpeace wasn’t going to stand idly by.

 In less than 4 weeks we branded, organized, promoted and hosted an event which crystallized BC (and Canada’s)distaste for unsafe drilling on our sensitive coast and attracted more than5,000 people to a protest party on Jericho Beach.

 Toast The Coast (before the coast is toast) was a tongue in cheek send off party, celebrating the coast as we once knew it.
 Pre-event assets (posters, coasters, stencils, 'toastcards'(images toasted onto bread) and social media assets) has massive impact and we also scripted and produced two short films featuring a homeless polar bear that were narrated by Rachel McAdams.

 Three months after the event,Shell withdrew their plans to drill in the Arctic, citing public pressure and technical issue as the reason.